DavidFernandezBonet/homorepeat_extraction/README.md

 <img src="homorepeats.jpeg" width="200" height="200" />

-## Purpose:
+## Purpose
-Extract aminoacid homorepeats (several aminoacids in a row) from protein sequences using large databases.
-Furthermore, gather miscellaneous data such as the ratio of homorepeats given the aminoacid type or the secondary structure of the homorepeats.
+- Extract aminoacid homorepeats (several aminoacids in a row) from protein sequences using large databases.
+- Gather miscellaneous data such as the ratio of homorepeats given the aminoacid type or the secondary structure of the homorepeats.

-## Requirements:
+## Requirements
 - biopython==1.78
 - contourpy==1.0.5
 - cycler==0.11.0